Pablo-source/targets-test/README.md

 Created new targets object in the pipeline based on a function called **fcast_data_prep()**
 ![image](https://github.com/Pablo-source/targets-test/assets/76554081/be8ad144-c8b8-49ef-94ae-6fde241cae9a)

-And this is the visnetwork diagram including the new data preparation target in the pipeline:
+And this is the visnetwork diagram including the new ARIMA model target as the latest object added to the pipeline:
 ![visnetwork_ARIMA_model](https://github.com/Pablo-source/targets-test/assets/76554081/f2cb8072-4f43-45da-87cf-f0c36dcaa2cb)